Anaminus/roblox-api-tools/README.md

     RobloxPlayerBeta --API api.txt

 These dump the API to a file named `api.txt`.
 Note that Studio does not currently support this command.

-However, the ReflectionMetadata.xml file is required to generate the dump (otherwise a parsing error is reported), but is currently only distributed with studio and needs to be copied to RobloxPlayerBeta.exe's folder.
+Some information in the API dump is taken from the `ReflectionMetadata.xml` file.
+As a consequence, this file must be present in order to generate the dump.

 This repo contains Lua functions for parsing the contents of the dump into a Lua table, so that it may be manipulated more easily.